docs / cli / commands

 Bucket

-opentraces bucket status --json
+opentraces bucket list --json

-opentraces bucket manifest --json
+opentraces bucket list --unscanned --json

 opentraces bucket verify --sample 100 --json